rasleen298/my-first-django-blog/README.md

 # my-first-django-blog

-This web application creates an very basic blog site using Django.
+This web application creates a very basic blog site using Django.
 The site allows blog authors to create text-only blogs using the Admin site, and any logged in user to add posts.
 Hosted for testing purpose using PythonAnywhere.